platformsh/platformsh-docs/docs/src/development/access-site.md

 ## Using SSH clients

-Many applications and protocols run on top of SSH, including SFTP, scp, and rsync.
+Many applications and protocols run on top of SSH, including SFTP, SCP, and rsync.

-To obtain the SSH connection details for the environment either copy them out of the Platform.sh management console (under the "Access site" dropdown) or run:
+To obtain the SSH connection details for the environment, either copy them out of the Platform.sh management console (under the **SSH** dropdown) or run:

 ```bash
 platform ssh --pipe